Pelvic Floor Rehabilitation

 Urinary incontinence is the most common problem of the pelvic floor in women.
 The prevalence of the phenomenon increases with age.

-Urinary incontinence negatively affects the quality of life in several ways: mobility impairment, sexual function impairment, emotional distress and risk of depression.
+Urinary incontinence negatively affects the quality of life in several ways: mobility impairment, sexual function impairment, emotional distress, and risk of depression.

-Studies about women in medical and community institutions found that incontinence, and mostly urge urinary incontinence (UUI), is risk factor for falls in older adults.
+Studies about women in medical and community institutions found that incontinence, and mostly urge urinary incontinence (UUI), is a risk factor for falls in older adults.
 The studies also found a link between UUI and recurring falls (V. Morris, 2007).

-Sphincter problems may be embarrassing, and some patients avoid reporting them, which is a shame.
+Sphincter problems may be embarrassing, and some patients avoid reporting them, which is shame.
 It is important to report them to caregivers, as the involvement of several professionals can bring good results and improve the quality of life.

-Physiotherapy for urinary incontinence and for pelvic floor rehabilitation is recommended as an initial treatment by all professional establishments, and can be received at any age.
+Physiotherapy for urinary incontinence and for pelvic floor rehabilitation is recommended as an initial treatment by all professional establishments and can be received at any age.

 - A physiotherapist examination and assessment, including function assessment and internal examination to assess the pelvic floor condition.